 Are you Unemployed?

 The job search can seem endless and pointless.
-It is so hard to know what to do in order to get that perfect, or not so-perfect job.
-Most advice is empty and not concrete: Network more, Put yourself out there etc. Your worth is not determined by your job or your income but job-searching can easily make you forget that.
-Its hard to remember that your self-worth is not tied to your net worth- especially when your net worth is down in the negatives.
+It is so hard to know what to do to get that perfect or not-so-perfect job.
+Most advice is empty and not concrete: Network more, Put yourself out there, etc. Your job or your income does not determine your worth, but job-searching can easily make you forget that.
+It’s hard to remember that your self-worth is not tied to your net worth- especially when your net worth is down in the negatives.

-As the job search goes on and the money starts to run out it can be increasingly difficult to go to interview.
-The cost of transportation, childcare, appropriate job-interview clothing can make a difference when you are on a tight, tight budget and every dime counts!
+As the job search goes on and the money starts to run out, it can be increasingly difficult to go to the interview.
+The cost of transportation, childcare, appropriate job-interview clothing can make a difference when you are on a tight, tight budget, and every dime counts!

 I am sure everyone who has ever looked for a job has some stories to tell.

 Some Job Searching Tips:

 1. Make looking for a job your job.
 Apply for 3 jobs every day, no matter what.
 Every morning check every job site and community board.
 Apply for 3 jobs or reach out to 3 people who may be able to help you.

 2. Tell everyone you know that you are looking for a job.
 Word of mouth is usually the most common way people find jobs.